Fiddling Tips - #1

 A tip for getting rid of blunt/clumped looking hair when you want to use Janeway or Chakotay on a different background, because no matter how you cut out a head for a fiddle, you're often left with some bits of hair that LOOK cut out on another background and scream 'Fake!' before you've even started.

 I use this trick a lot, so I thought I'd share and took screen-grabs as I went along this time.
-I mainly use Photoshop, but you should be able to use the basic method in most graphic programs that support brushes.
+I mainly use Photoshop, but you should be able to use the basic method in most graphic programs that support brushes and layers.

 First, find yourself some fine hairstrand brushes on Deviantart.com or Renderosity.com etc., There are lots of freebies around.
 Unzip the file if needbe, then copy the *.abr file(s) to your brushes folder.
 In Photoshop CS3 the path would be, C:\Program Files\Adobe\Adobe Photoshop CS3\Presets\Brushes.
 Remember what your brushes are called :)